chargehive/configuration/docs/connectors/connector.md

 ---:|:---
 AccountID | The Account Id found in your MaxMind account Services -> My Licence Key LicenceKey | The Licence Key from your MaxMind account under Services -> My Licence Key

-##Full Example
+## Full Example
-Here's an working example using the sandbox connector with the configuration set to : `{"Mode":"dynamic","TransactionIDPrefix":"1234"}`
+This is a working example using the sandbox connector with the base 64 encoded configuration set to : `{"Mode":"dynamic","TransactionIDPrefix":"1234"}`
 ```json
 {
   "kind": "Connector",